jnozzi/cocoadev.com/markdown/SignalSafety.md

 It's possible to install a signal handler on most signals, so that a function gets called when the signal is delivered.
 This can be used so that the user can make your program reload its configuration files (by trapping SIGHUP), to take action when writing to a pipe that's been closed (SIGPIPE), and for many other useful tasks.

 This page is about writing signal handlers, which is a way to execute code when signals are delivered.
-If you're getting a signal that you don't understand or your application is terminating unexpectedly, see General/SignalsSentOnCrash.
+If you're getting a signal that you don't understand or your application is terminating unexpectedly, see SignalsSentOnCrash.

 Signals are delivered asynchronously, much like interrupts, and so there are a great deal of restrictions placed on the code which runs.
-Many of these restrictions are much like General/ThreadSafety, in that you have to account for the fact that your signal handler could run at any moment while other code is running, causing weird problems. http://goo.gl/General/OeSCu
+Many of these restrictions are much like ThreadSafety, in that you have to account for the fact that your signal handler could run at any moment while other code is running, causing weird problems. http://goo.gl/OeSCu

 Here is an example of code which is safe: